 Academy of Resident Educators

 The Academy of Resident Educators (AoRE) is BCM IM residency’s resident-as-teacher organization.
-AoRE offerings include core curriculum completed by all residents (in Wednesday School & noon conference), a longitudinal workshop series for interestd residents, a Distinguished Educator Pathway (open to all residents who want to graduate our program with a distinction in medical education), and a medical education scholarship research elective.
+AoRE offerings include a core curriculum for all residents (through Wednesday School and noon conference), a longitudinal workshop and seminar series for interested residents, a Distinguished Educator Pathway (open to all residents who want to graduate our program with a distinction in medical education), and a medical education scholarship research elective.